-3.2.
-SIFTING
+3.4 SIFTING PROCESS

-- 3.2.1.
-Prior to engaging in the exercise of sifting, the chairperson shall bring along and announce the list of applicants reflecting their Identity Document numbers, surnames and full names, academic qualifications, experience and residential and postal addresses. - 3.2.2.
-Subsequent to performance of 3.2.1 functions by the chairperson, members of the panel shall be given an opportunity to recuse themselves from the process in case they have interests. - 3.2.3.
-For the purpose of selecting candidates to be interviewed, the selection panel shall sift-out the following:- - 3.2.3.1.
-Applications which do not indicate the position applied for. - 3.2.3.2.
-Applications without certified copies of original qualifications as may be required. - 3.2.3.3.
-Applications without the required attachments as per the provisions of the advertisement. - 3.2.3.4.
-Applications lacking the essential requirements of the position.
+- 3.4.1 Sifting is the process of eliminating applicants who do not meet the minimum requirements of the post in terms of the qualifications and experience required by the advertised post. - 3.4.2 Prior to engaging in the exercise of sifting, the chairperson shall bring along and announce the list of applicants reflecting their surnames and full name4s, academic qualification, experience and residential addresses and their contact details. - 3.4.3 In the internal advertisement it shall be the prerogative of the panel whether to continue even if one applicant applied for the position. - 3.4.4 Subsequent to performance of 3.2.1 functions by the chairperson, members of the panel shall be given an opportunity to recuse themselves from the process in case they have interests. - 3.4.5 For the purpose of selecting candidates to be interviewed, the selection panel shall sift-out the following:- - 3.4.5.1 Applications which do not indicate the position applied for. - 3.4.5.2 Applications without certified copies or those with certified copies which are more than six (6) months. - 3.4.5.3 Applications without the required attachments as per the provisions of the advertisement. - 3.4.5.4 Applications lacking the requirements of the position.

-3.3.
-SHORT-LISTING
+3.5 SHORT-LISTING

-- 3.3.1.
-Excluding the positions of municipal manager, executive managers, managers reporting to the executive managers, municipal employees and local applicants shall receive preference, subject to meeting the essential requirements of the position applied for. - 3.3.2.
-The maximum of six (6) and a minimum of three (3) candidates per position shall be recommended by the panel for a short-list of qualified and/or suitably qualified candidates. - 3.3.3.
-If only less than three (3) candidates among all the applicants qualifies for being on short-list, the position shall be re-advertised not more than once on any newspaper to be determined by the executive committee or Municipal Manager. - 3.3.4.
-Should the municipality be unable to secure a candidate after compliance with clause 3.3.3. contained herein, the services of the employment agency shall be procured through the approved supply chain management policy.

-- 3.3.5.
-The employment agency shall only provide the determined number of CV's of interested candidates to be interviewed by the municipality in terms of this policy for appointment purposes. - 3.3.6.
-The objectives of the employment equity Act 55 of 1998 and approved employment equity plan of the municipality shall be considered during short-listing exercise. - 3.3.7.
-Only candidates meeting the essential requirements of the position shall be put on a short-list. - 3.3.8.
-For posts advertised internally, only internal applicants who have completed their probationary periods and meeting the essential requirements of the position shall be put on a short-list. - 3.3.9.
-All members of the panel shall sign the short-list after completion of the exercise. - 3.3.10.
-Organized labour will be engaged in observer status.
+- 3.5.1 Excluding the positions of Municipal Manager, Strategic Executive Directors or Managers reporting to the Municipal Manager, the local and internal applicants shall receive preference, subject to meeting the essential requirements of the position applied for.. - 3.5.2 The maximum of seven (7) and a minimum of three (3) candidates per position shall be recommended by the panel for a short-list of qualified and/or suitably qualified candidates. - 3.5.3 In the internal advertisement positions, it shall be the prerogative of the panel whether they continue interviewing candidate even if one applicant attends interviews.
+Or applied for the position. - 3.5.4 If only less than three (3) candidates among all the applicants qualifies for being on short-list, the position shall be re-advertised not more than once on any newspaper to be determined by the executive committee or Municipal Manager. - 3.5.5 Should the municipality be unable to secure a candidate after compliance with clause 3.4.1.
+Contained herein, the services of the employment agency shall be procured through the approved supply chain management policy. - 3.5.6 Only candidates meeting the essential requirements of the position determined by the panel shall be put on a short-list. - 3.5.7 For posts advertised, applicants who have completed their probationary periods and meeting the essential requirements of the position shall be put on a short-list. - 3.5.8 All members of the panel shall sign the shortlisting list after completion of the exercise. - 3.5.9 Organized labour will not be part of the shortlisting processes.
+They will be part of the interviewing process.

-3.4.
-INTERVIEWS
+3.6 INTERVIEWS